- The majority of Canadians are shareholders in Canada’s banks

 Canadians value a strong and profitable banking sector and are justifiably proud of their banks for their continued strength and stability.
 Recent polling2 found that:

-- 84 per cent of Canadians have favourable views of Canadian banks – a number that has increased by a remarkable 20 percentage points in recent years.
-Eighty-seven per cent of Canadians give banks a good performance rating when it comes to being stable and secure.
+- 85 per cent of Canadians have favourable views of Canadian banks – a number that has increased by a remarkable 20 percentage points in recent years.
+Eighty-three per cent of Canadians give banks a good performance rating when it comes to being stable and secure.

-- Nearly two-thirds of Canadians say that having profitable banks means more jobs, better pension plan returns and a healthier economy.
+- Two-thirds of Canadians (61%) say that having profitable banks means more jobs, better pension plan returns and a healthier economy.

 The bottom line: when banks are profitable, they are stable.
 Canadians value knowing their banks are trustworthy and reliable.
 When banks succeed, the economy and communities prosper.